Marlborough station

-Marlborough Station is a CTrain light rail station in Calgary, Alberta.
-It serves the Northeast Line (Route 202) and opened on April 27, 1985, as part of the original northeast line.
+Marlborough Station is a Calgary C-Train light rail station in the Calgary Northeast neighbourhood of Marlborough.
+It serves the Northeast Leg of the Blue Line and opened on April 27, 1985, as part of the original Northeast (202) line.

 The station is located in the median of 36 Street NE, located near its intersection with 8 Avenue NE/Marlborough Drive NE.
-The station is 6.5 km from the City Hall Interlocking and is located near Calgary's Marlborough neighborhood and also serves nearby businesses along 36 Street NE, including Marlborough Mall.
+The station is 6.5 km from the City Hall Interlocking and is located near Calgary's Marlborough neighbourhood and also serves nearby businesses along 36 Street NE, including Marlborough Mall.
 Pedestrian overpasses connect the station to both sides of 36 Street NE.
 Stairs, escalators, as well as an elevator provide access down to the center-loading platform.

 485 spaces of the mall facility are now owned by Calgary Transit and are designated for park-and-ride service.